Skip to content Skip to footer

 Language

-English is the predominant language spoken in Regina, with a minority of residents speaking French.
+English is the predominant language spoken in Regina, with some residents also fluent in French due to the province’s bilingual status.

 Cost Of Living